 Speaking to TestGorilla, HR and hiring expert Yashna Wahal shared that she’s benefitted from using AI to help craft first drafts of interview questions:

 “Generative AI tools like ChatGPT have helped me come up with effective interview questions, both at the screening and finalizing interview stages.
-Crafting interview questions isn’t always easy, especially when you’re not an expert in the role.
+Crafting interview questions isn’t always easy, especially when you’re not an expert in the role."

 Despite problems with interpreting accents and background noise, AI notetakers are still widely used for transcribing.
 In fact, one survey found that nearly 50% of respondents said they used AI for transcribing.

-A Reddit user also shared that they’ve used AI note-taker Otter.ai for more than 80 interviews.
+When used with human supervision, AI notetakers can be a huge time saver.
 Plus, without having to worry about taking notes, you can focus on what the candidate is saying and have a fully engaged conversation with them.
-The best part?
-You can use AI notetakers for both virtual and in-person interviews.

 You can also feed generative AI solutions, such as ChatGPT or Bard, each interviewer’s qualitative and quantitative feedback about candidates.
 The tools can then summarize key findings and suggest how candidates compare based on set criteria.
 This saves time manually collating and analyzing feedback, leading to quicker decision-making.